-The CCS coding credential, offered by AHIMA, demonstrates mastery-level coding skills, generally in a hospital setting.
+The CCS coding credential demonstrates mastery-level coding skills, generally in a hospital setting.
 A minimum of two years hands-on acute-care hospital coding experience (both inpatient and outpatient) is strongly recommended before attempting the CCS.

 The CCS Exam Review offers a comprehensive review of materials covered on the exam including:

 - ICD-10-CM/PCS, CPT, and HCPCS Level II coding and guidelines